SpaceShot/aspnet5_setup/README.md

 And run the project in the Kestrel HTTP Server with

-     dnx kestrel
+     dnx web

-If you have a desktop environment installed (Ubuntu Desktop or CentOS with GNOME Desktop have been tested, open Firefox and try http://localhost:5000 and there is your first ASP.NET 5 site on Linux!
+If you have a desktop environment installed, open Firefox and try http://localhost:5000 and there is your first ASP.NET 5 site on Linux!
+If you don't, you can open firewall port so another machine can connect to it.

 ### Coming Soon
 More help on more platforms, including Nano Server